US and N Korea preparing leaders' summit

 The following month the two countries marched under one flag at the opening ceremony of the Winter Olympics, held in the South.

-Mr Kim announced he was suspending nuclear tests and held his landmark summit with Mr Moon last month, where the pair agreed to work to rid the peninsula of nuclear weapons.
+Mr Kim announced he was suspending nuclear tests and held his landmark summit with Mr Moon last month.

-This week North Korea said it had dismantled its Punggye-ri nuclear test site, although scientists believe it partially collapsed after the last test in September 2017, rendering it unusable.
+This week North Korea said it had dismantled its Punggye-ri nuclear test site, although scientists believe it partially collapsed after the last test in September 2017.